Zalău

 Zalău (/ro/, unofficial and former official name: Zălau (/ro/; Zillenmarkt or Waltenberg, Zilah, Zile) is the seat of Sălaj County, Romania.
 In 2021, its estimated population was 52,359.

 History

-Ancient times
+Prehistory and classical antiquity

+Archaeological discoveries revealed evidence of human existence in this area since the neolithic, approx. 6500 years ago.

-Zalău is situated in the area inhabited by "Free Dacians", 8 km away from the historical landmark of Porolissum, a well-preserved Roman Castrum with an imposing fortress, an amphitheater, temples, houses and a customs house in the ancient Roman province of Dacia.
+After the conquest of Dacia by Trajan (106), the norder of the Roman Empire stood atop the Meseș Mountains, just 5 km away from the city.
+Just north from the border, on the actual Zalău city area, were the free Dacian tribes, and to the east, south-east of the Meseș Mountains, were Roman border fortifications, towers, walls, ditches and defensive works.
+Zalău is situated 8 km away from the historical landmark of Porolissum, a well-preserved Roman castra with an imposing fortress, an amphitheater, temples, houses and a customs house in the ancient Roman province of Dacia.
 Zalău was the crossing point between Central Europe and Transylvania, along the so-called "Salt Route".